 There are so many white metals on the market, and with such varying prices.
 What is the difference between all the white metals?

 The metals vary in properties.
 The best of the bunch is platinum, it is very white, doesn’t require rhodium plating and is the most durable of the white metals.
-It is also a great time to buy Platinum with the prices at an all time low.

 The other alternatives aren’t nearly as viable either from a cost point of view or for their properties.
 White Gold of any carat will require plating and Palladium is a lot more expensive now than platinum and only shares the property of being a similar colour but is nowhere near as durable.